rhardie1/FlyerScanCT/README.md

 1. Install MATLAB Runtime and the FlyerScan CT executable by double clicking on MyAppInstaller.exe.
 2. The FlyerScan CT app my be executed by double clicking the flyerscan.exe executable file, or calling the function from the DOS command window, or by using a batch file (see main.bat).
 3. Calling the executable file with no input arguments will bring up a user interface to chose a folder of .dcm files to process.
 In this case, the output will automatically be called "flyerscan_output.json".
-4. The file "main.bat" shows how to run the code in batch form where you can specify the input folder and output file name.
+4. The file "main.bat" shows how to run the executable in batch form where you can specify the input folder and output file name.
 Simply edit the .bat file and then double click the .bat file.
 Or execute a similar command as that illustrated in "main.bat" from the command window.
 5. Make sure that you have write permission where the output is defined.
 By default the output goes where the executable is.

 An example of a command line execution (or batch file) is shown below with the first input being the .json output name and the second being the input folder path: